Drayux/Catalyst/Notes/Audio.md

 # Sample rate
 [Reddit Question](https://www.reddit.com/r/linuxaudio/comments/15gmvn4/alsapipewire_unable_to_set_audio_interface_above/)

 Setting the sample rate comes in two parts: Setting the graph rate for Pipewire, and the probe rate for Wireplumber.
 The first half happens in `pipewire.conf` with the parameter `default.clock.rate = <rate>`.
 The second portion is slightly more involved.
-We need to set a rule for the alsa device matching our card name, and then specify the parameter `["api.acp.probe-rate"] = 96000`.
+We need to set a rule for the alsa device matching our card name, and then specify the parameter `["api.acp.probe-rate"] = <rate>`.

+Note that the Focusrite Scarlett 18i20 disables its internal mixing logic above 96khz.
+After that only direct one-to-one connections are supported.

 ### Current notes
 ~~There appears to be many layers to this part.
 At the top there exists the pipewire graph and the sample rate in which nodes transmit their data.
 This is easily configured inside of `pipewire.conf`.
 It further appears that nodes individually can be set, but the default behavior will use the graph rate.~~